 In October 2018, the Salute to the Salmon Festival will take place to celebrate the return of the Sockeye Salmon in their dominant year.
 The Sockeye return late September through early November (every year with a dominant run every four years featuring returns in the millions (2014, 2018, 2022,).
 Sockeye are the second largest fish to spawn in the Adams River (Chinook are the largest).
 These fish are bright red with green heads.
 They are seen across the entire river, but prefer to spawn in medium depth, swifter water.
 The festival is put on by the Adams River Salmon Society at Roderick Haig-Brown Provincial Park near Chase, BC.
 Visitors will come from around the world to view this spectacular natural phenomenon which also includes First Nations heritage interpretation at the start of the festival and throughout the daily activities.
 Festival services available during the Salute to the Sockeye include: onsite food vendors, souvenir sales, artisan wares, cultural and general entertainment, general salmon and environmental interpretation programs.
 Nearby, the First Nations’ Quaaout Lodge and Talking Rock Resort offers Voyageur Canoe trips over to view the salmon at the mouth of the river, far from the crowds at the park.
 At select times, diving with the salmon is offered by a nearby dive company.
 A good base for the festival could also be a houseboat experience with over 100 boats to choose from on the Shuswap Lake’s 1000 kilometers of shoreline.
 A Canadian Signature Experience “Salmon ‘N Wine Discovery” Tour is offered by a local wine touring company and hotel.
 The park in the Shuswap region borders onto the southern edge of the largest inland temperate rainforest in the world and the fall foliage colours of the forest rivals any other in Canada.
 For a base accommodation, Salmon Arm is the closest major town and nearby are Sicamous, Chase, Vernon, Kamloops and Sun Peaks.

+The International Responsible Tourism Institute (RTI) announced November 1, 2017 that the Thompson Okanagan Region is the first destination in the Americas to earn the prestigious Biosphere Destination certification, recognizing the quality, environmental sustainability and social responsibility of the Thompson Okanagan as a tourism destination.
 The Thompson Okanagan Region in British Columbia Canada is a major tourism destination attracting over 3.5 million visitors and generating nearly $2 billion in direct economic impact annually.
-To improve tourism management and maintain the region’s leadership, the President and CEO of the Thompson Okanagan Tourism Association, Glenn Mandziuk, has signed the Letter of Commitment along with the Responsible Tourism Institute headquartered out of Madrid Spain.
-This represents another step on the road to obtaining the Biosphere Destination Certificate, which could make Thompson Okanagan one of the 20 destinations in the world to reach this category.
+To improve tourism management and maintain the region’s leadership, on May 25, 2017 the President and CEO of the Thompson Okanagan Tourism Association, Glenn Mandziuk, signed a Letter of Commitment along with the Responsible Tourism Institute headquartered out of Madrid Spain.
+This represented another step on the road to obtaining the Biosphere Destination Certificate, which would make Thompson Okanagan one of the 20 destinations in the world to reach this category.
 Together with CEO Patricio Azcarate Diaz de Losada of the Responsible Tourism Institute, Mandziuk jointly signed the commitment agreement and stated, “We are blessed with an extraordinary tourism region in Canada and it is imperative that we collectively work to ensure the long-term sustainability of our social, environmental, cultural and economic ecosystems.
-The opportunity to be the first destination in Canada and the United States to achieve such a prestigious international designation will be a tremendous honour for the Region and recognizes our commitment to establishing a sustainability charter identified in the Thompson Okanagan 10-year Tourism Strategy entitled “Embracing our Potential”.
+The opportunity to be the first destination in Canada and the United States to achieve such a prestigious international designation is a tremendous honour for the Region and recognizes our commitment to establishing a sustainability charter identified in the Thompson Okanagan 10-year Tourism Strategy entitled “Embracing our Potential”.
 “Destination BC supports the Thompson Okanagan Tourism Association in their efforts to safeguard and preserve all that is wild and inspirational about their extraordinary region by committing to sustainable tourism.
 Erika Harms, from the Biosphere USA delegation, recalled “The importance of betting on sustainability as a differentiating and positioning element”, adding that “today the tourist is more demanding, and Biosphere Certification has the unique distinction of prestige that accredits compliance with standards based on the United Nations 17 Sustainable Development Goals (SDG), integrated in Agenda 2030, which implements the guidelines and recommendations of the World Charter for Sustainable Tourism +20.”
 For Harms, “tourism must be a global engine, contributing effectively to reducing inequality within and between countries, promoting peaceful and inclusive societies, achieving gender equality, and creating opportunities for learning and prosperity for all.
 Sustainable tourism is the only form of long-term development, and tourists demand and value it.
 It is part of the future.”
 The Responsible Tourism Institute created and developed the Responsible Tourism System (RTS), recognized under the BIOSPHERE RESPONSIBLE TOURISM seal.
 This distinction emerged as the answer to establish the criteria for achieving a sustainable behavior in the international tourist businesses.
 Currently the RTI maintains a Memorandum of Understanding with UNESCO, is affiliated to the World Tourism Organization (UNWTO), and is a member of the Global Sustainable Tourism Council (GSTC).

 British Columbia’s Heritage: Thompson Okanagan’s Trails, Rails and Wild West History